Our National Park Ambassadors

 Become a National Park Ambassador

 We’re always on a look out for individuals who are passionate about National Parks, the natural environment, right to roam, access and inclusion and so much more.
-If you’re interested in becoming a National Park Ambassador with us you can check out our full role description and apply by filling out the form below.
+If you’re interested in becoming a National Park Ambassador with us you can check out our full volunteer role description and apply by filling out the form below.
 If you have any questions please contact our Programme Manager, Anna Bedford at annab@cnp.org.uk.

 Ambassador role description

-Download our full Ambassador role description
+Download our full volunteer Ambassador role description

 More about our Ambassador role